artseyio/legacy-artsey-qmk/README.md

 	macros.c

 ## Step 5.
 Create your keymap.
+### ADD Includes
 Include this somewhere near the top of your keymap:

 	#include "artsey.h"
 	#include "keymap_combo.h"
 	#include "artsey.c"

-*Create Base, Number, Nav, Symbol, Bracket, Mouse, and Custom Layer
+### Create Base, Number, Nav, Symbol, Bracket, Mouse, and Custom Layer

 The 7 layers are `_A_BASE`,`_A_NUM`,`_A_NAV`,`_A_SYM`,`_A_BRAC`,`_A_MOU`,and `_A_CUSTOM`.
 You will need to create these 7 new layers on your keyboard and map the 8 artsey keycodes on each layer.
 The keycodes are of the form: